TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 Start with the context-free syntax of the language.
 Use the context-free grammar in the *MiniJava Language Reference Manual* as a reference.

-##### Testing

 When you define your syntax definition bottom-up, you start with sorts such as `Type` and `VarDecl`.
 This allows you to run your tests frequently and check your progress.

-Once you build your project, Spoofax will run all the tests in your test project automatically.
-When you have many tests, Spoofax might not be able to handle them.
-If you experience delays, you can

-* split tests into more files,
-* comment out bigger tests, or
-* close the test project.

 ##### Templates